CoborgCMU/Coborg-Platform/README.md

 **Note:Darknet and darknet_ros need to be setup seperately since the large weight files and large /data folder in darknet.
 See vision subsystem readme to setup these two package before catkin_make**

-**Note:If there is any error message related to the missing msg package, caktin_make the specific package first, then catkin_make the whole system.**
+**Note:If there is any error related to missing msg package, catkin_make the specific package seperately before catkin_make the whole system.**

 ```
 Optional: catkin_make <package_name>